 |Units||Retail||Members (Not a Member?)|

 B-type natriuretic peptide (BNP) is a small protein secreted by the ventricles of the heart in response to excessive stretching of the heart muscles cells (myocytes).
 BNP is secreted into the blood when your heart is working hard.
-The level of BNP is elevated in people with heart failure and left ventricular dysfunction.
-B-type natriuretic peptide blood levels correlate with both the severity of symptoms and the prognosis in congestive heart failure.
+The N-terminal fragment of BNP is a highly sensitive marker for cardiac dysfunction.

 The laboratory services are for informational purposes only.
 It is not the intention of National Diagnostics, Inc and Life Extension to provide specific medical advice but rather to provide users with information to better understand their health.
 Specific medical advice including diagnosis and treatment will not be provided.
 Always seek the advice of a trained health professional for medical advice, diagnosis or treatment.